sarkhailstorm/sarkhailstorm/README.md

 <pre>
 > sudo access --granted

-🔍 "If you're reading this, you're either interested or in the wrong place..."
+🔍 echo "If you're reading this, you're either interested or in the wrong place..."
 </pre>

 <pre>